-When you combine bacon and beef you get one unforgettable abomination of flavors.
+When you combine bacon and beef you get one unforgettable combination of flavors.
 I feel like the fat in the pork makes the beef extra moist.

 The bacon becomes caramelized and perfectly cooked.
 When you lattice it around the meatloaf, you not only get a delicious tasting dish but also a very eye catching one as well.

 You guys know that I love making the holidays more fun with food.
 Like we did with this Halloween charcuterie board or CharBOOterie board!

 My whole family loves meatloaf so making this classic family favorite into an eerie new dish was a challenge I was excited to try.
 Add classic ketchup with this bacon wrapped meatloaf and it becomes even more spooky.

 My gluten-free meatloaf recipe is delicious and very similar to this one so we just built off of it…

 Preheat oven to 350° then, in a bowl, combine the beef, eggs, Worcestershire sauce, salt & pepper with your hands.
 Optional, you can add 2 T ketchup.

 Wash up then place crackers in a blender to crush.
 It should bring it down to around 1 C of gluten-free bread crumbs.
 Add them to the meat mixture and mix with your hands until incorporated.

 On a silicone baking mat lined baking sheet, lay bacon out in a lattice

 Mold beef into a loaf and lay on the bacon lattice